Frequently Asked Questions about Nkwúkwma Pemberton

 Has a Stormwater management plan been approved by the Village?
 How will the development manage runoff downstream towards the residents below Benchlands (Elmwood Dr area)?

-The stormwater detention ponds at Staehli Park do not seem to function.
+The stormwater detention ponds at Staehli Park don’t seem to function.
 Will the development address this?

-The Village of Pemberton has recently initiated a Stormwater Management Plan (SWMP) study for the catchment area that includes the Benchlands which will address the existing and future use of Staehli Park as a detention basin for the uphill lands.
-If the existing pond is inadequate for future development, improvements will be at the discretion of the Village.
+The Village of Pemberton has recently initiated a Stormwater Management Plan (SWMP) study for the catchment area that includes the Nkwúkwma which will address the existing and future use of Staehli Park as a detention basin for the uphill lands.
+If found inadequate for future development, improvements will be made at the discretion of the Village and at a cost to Nkwúkwma.

 The watercourse at the end of Eagle Drive has significant flows during high water events.
 Has this stream been studied and accounted for in the development?